Etzelkut/sound_deep/phonemizer/README.md

         $ [sudo] python setup.py install

-  If you get an error such as `No module named 'segments' delete file segments.py from path phonemizer\phonemizer\backend
+  If you get an error such as `No module named 'segments' delete line in phonemizer\phonemizer\backend\segments.py: import segments

 ### Testing